br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 - Now I am able to click through to the Google login again.

-Git commit at this point: Debug login page

 #### First successful login

 - I tried moving the JavaScript from *login.html* to a separate file, *static/js/g-signin.js*, and modifying *login.html* to say `<script src="../static/js/g-signin.js"></script>`.
 It looks like it wasn't properly getting access to the template tags.
 I will need to keep the JS inline in the HTML.
 This is an annoying lack of continuity between Flask and JavaScript.